sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 <extrainfo title="Microcopy values used in this guide">

-You can paste the microcopy strings used in this guide in your Flex Console Microcopy editor or your translation file.
+You can paste the microcopy strings used in this guide in your Sharetribe Console Microcopy editor or your translation file.

 ```js
   "EditListingServiceHistoryForm.lastServiced": "Date when last serviced",